teerev/equivariant-dft-explainer-video/README.md

-# equivariant-dft-explainer-video
+# equivariant-convolutions-explainer

-Explainer video for equivariant graph neural networks for density functional theory
+This mini explainer video series explains some of the theory behind equivariant convolutions of interest to physics and chemistry.